-Your doctor will prescribe pain medicines to use at home.
+Your provider will prescribe pain medicines for you to use at home.
 If you are taking pain pills 3 or 4 times a day, try taking them at the same times each day for 3 to 4 days.
 They may be more effective this way.

-Try getting up and moving around if you are having some pain in your belly.
+Get up and move around if you are having some pain in your belly.
 This may ease your pain.

 Press a pillow over your incision when you cough or sneeze to ease discomfort and protect your incision.

 Make sure your home is safe as you are recovering.

 Getting your home ready after you have been in the hospital often requires much preparation.
 Set up your home to make your life is easier and safer w...

 Change the dressing over your surgical wound once a day, or sooner if it becomes soiled.
 Your provider will tell you when you do not need to keep your wound covered.
 Keep the wound area clean.
 You may wash it with mild soap and water if your provider says you can.

 You may remove the wound dressings and take showers if sutures, staples, or glue were used to close your skin, or if your provider says you can.

 If tape strips (Steri-strips) were used to close your incision, cover the incision with plastic wrap before showering for the first week.
 DO NOT try to wash off the Steri-strips or glue.

 DO NOT soak in a bathtub or hot tub, or go swimming, until your doctor tells you it is OK.